orangeJuice11/Remote_Support/README.md

-# API PYTHON SCRIPT TO CREATE USERS IN Remote_Support
+# API PYTHON SCRIPT TO USE Beyond TRust API for Remote_Support & Priviledge Remote Access

 A simple Python Script to Call API for Beyond Trust Remote Support & PRA